 Organizations controlled by donors.
-Generally, if a Type I or Type III supporting organization supports an organization that is controlled by a donor, the supporting organization is treated as a private foundation (rather than as a public charity) for purposes of the relationship test.
-Type I and Type III organizations will not satisfy the relationship test if they accept any gifts or contributions from:
+Generally, if a Type I or Type III supporting organization supports an organization that is controlled by a donor, the supporting organization is treated as a private foundation (rather than as a public charity).
+Type I and Type III organizations may not accept any gifts or contributions from:

-- Any person (other than an organization described in section 509(a)(1),(2), or (4)) who controls, directly or indirectly, either alone or together with persons listed in (2) or (3) below, the governing body of a supported organization; - A family member of a person described in (1), above; or - 3.
+- Any person (other than an organization described in section 509(a)(1), (2), or (4)) who controls, directly or indirectly, either alone or together with persons listed in (2) or (3) below, the governing body of a supported organization; - 2.
+A family member of a person described in (1), above; or - 3.
 A 35-percent controlled entity.

-Category one.
-This category includes organizations either operated, supervised, or controlled by or supervised or controlled in connection with organizations described in section 509(a)(1) or 509(a)(2).
+Category one - Type I and Type II supporting organizations.
+This category includes organizations either operated, supervised, or controlled by (Type I) or supervised or controlled in connection with (Type II) organizations described in section 509(a)(1) or 509(a)(2) (which can be either domestic or foreign).

-These kinds of organizations have a governing body that either includes a majority of members elected or appointed by one or more publicly supported organizations or that consists of the same persons that control or manage the publicly supported organizations.
-If an organization is to qualify under this category, it also must meet an organizational test, an operational test, and not be controlled by disqualified persons.
+These kinds of organizations have a governing body that either includes a majority of members elected or appointed by one or more publicly supported organizations (Type I) or that consists of the same persons that control or manage the publicly supported organizations (Type II).
+If an organization is to qualify under this category, it also must meet an organizational test and an operational test, and mustn't be controlled by disqualified persons.
 These requirements are covered later in this discussion.

-Operated, supervised, or controlled by.
-Each of these terms, as used for supporting organizations, presupposes a substantial degree of direction over the policies, programs, and activities of a supporting organization by one or more publicly supported organizations.
-The relationship required under any one of these terms is comparable to that of a parent and subsidiary, in which the subsidiary is under the direction of and is accountable or responsible to the parent organization.
-This relationship is established when a majority of the officers, directors, or trustees of the supporting organization are appointed or elected by the governing body, members of the governing body, officers acting in their official capacity, or the membership of one or more publicly supported organizations.
+Type I - Operated, supervised, or controlled by.
+The Type I relationship presupposes a substantial degree of direction over the policies, programs, and activities of a supporting organization by its supported organizations.
+The relationship required is comparable to that of a parent and subsidiary, in which the subsidiary is under the direction of, and is accountable or responsible to, the parent organization.
+This relationship is typically established when the supported organization(s) may regularly appoint or elect a majority of the directors or trustees of the supporting organization.